Our stunning location

 North Wales is a holiday region that’s passionate about language, music and history, with magnificent castles, railways and festivals.
 The scenery’s superb – fine beaches, tumbling rivers and of course the mountains, lakes and waterfalls of Snowdonia.
-The region is considered by many one of the best destinations for holidays in the United Kingdom.

 How to find us

-The nearest train station is Bangor, and there is a regular bus service to Caernarfon.
+Public Transport: The nearest train station is Bangor, and there is a regular bus service to Caernarfon.
 It’s possible to see the full bus timetable on the Traveline Cymru website.

-Leave the A55 signposted Caernarfon, and follow the A487 to Caernarfon.
+By Car: Leave the A55 signposted Caernarfon, and follow the A487 to Caernarfon.
 When you come into the town, take the first exit on the roundabout next to Morrisons.
 On the second roundabout take the third exit signposted Doc Fictoria.